- Home

 Evaluation Measures:

-- Qualitative and quantitative data from classroom observations about student engagement and teacher shifts in curriculum
+- Qualitative and quantitative data from classroom observations about student engagement and instructional changes in curriculum.

 Goals for Student Outcomes:

-- Observable increase in Hispanic student engagement in curriculum measured by observations on learning walks and Instructional Coach classroom visits
+- Increased observation of English Learners engagement in curriculum measured by observations on learning walks.

-- 50% of Hispanic students per grade will show an improvement on their 2020 ELA MCAS from one performance level to another.
+- 50 % of ELs per grade will show an improvement on their 2025 ELA MCAS scores

-- Student survey data will show 80% of students reporting that the curriculum does represent their cultural identity.
+- Student survey data will demonstrate that 75% of English Learners report that the curriculum represents their cultural identity.

-Theory of Action #2: If 8th grade humanities teachers consistently incorporate classroom instruction that is informed by evidence-based strategies for vocabulary instruction, then our current 8th grade Hispanic students will show increased academic improvement in their reading and writing skills as measured by classroom assessments, qualitative observations of student learning, and 2020 ELA MCAS scores.
+Theory of Action #2: If 8th grade ELA and ESL teachers consistently co-teach and incorporate high quality curriculum instruction for writing, then the 8th grade English Learners will show increased academic improvement in their writing skills as measured by classroom writing assessments, qualitative observations of student learning and 2025 MCAS scores.

 Goals for Student Outcomes:

-- 75% of 8th Hispanic students will have SGPs at 40 or above.
+- 75 % of English learners will have Student Growth Percentiles at 40 or above

-- 50% of 8th grade Hispanic students will show an improvement on their 2020 ELA MCAS, moving from one performance level to another.
+- 50% of 8th grade ELs will show an improvement on 2025 ELA MCAS

-- Using student survey data, 75% of students will report that vocabulary instruction is a routine part of Humanities lessons.
+- Using student survey data, 770% of English Learners will report that writing instruction is a routine part of their co-taught ELA classes

 August–September